We revisit the story of Legend, a former Soviet icebreaker that was transformed into a sumptuous 77 metre explorer.

 On an explorer yacht it makes sense to promote this space from its traditional position lower down, since guests spending long periods on board Legend will likely use it more than Med cruisers, who can opt for an evening stroll on shore.
 They’ll appreciate the light and being close to social life on board.
 And, as Beerens notes, “one of the crew is a fitness instructor and two are masseuses”.
 The latter will pummel muscles in Legend’s Balinese spa below the saloon, with its decorative woodwork, a central spa pool, sauna and massage rooms.

-The large saloon is the cosiest area on board Legend, with space to dine in company and warm up around an ornate fireplace.
+The large saloon is the cosiest area on board Legend with space to dine in company.
 Up a level, the aft boat deck saloon is a modern, light indoor-outdoor space that gives the feeling of relaxing al fresco even when conditions won’t permit actually venturing on deck.

 The colours and ambience inform the accent tones and materials - particularly evident in the VIPs Moscow (dark glossy wood and red leather upholstery) and New York (sweet little Art Deco bar).
 In cabins and throughout Legend there are artificial Opti-myst fires that run on steam, for cosy nights in frozen places.

 The master suite, Paris, features the muted tones of pale grey and warm woods.
 There’s a central bed, a little sitting room, a big bathroom and it can be joined with the suite just aft (Amsterdam).
-And just aft again there’s a kitchenette, where guests can help themselves to coffee in privacy.
-Much like Legend as a whole there’s a balance between cosiness and adventure, toughness and romance.
-As Wartena notes of the spa pool: “It must be great to bubble in this mega hot tub while sailing between icebergs, orcas and penguins.”
+With Legend there’s a balance between cosiness and adventure, toughness and romance.
+As Wartena notes of the spa pool: “It must be great to bubble in this mega hot tub while